samrahimi/shabbosgoy/docs/articles/my_shabbos_goy.md

 Before shabbosgoy, I would have googled the process and pasted stuff into terminal and nano until I had a semi working toolchain, which would likely be less robust than desired.

 But this morning, while lying in bed, I created a complete integration test in less than 15 minutes, using just 3 prompts.
-Note: the following examples use the "shiksa" command syntax.
-This is an alias for "shabbosgoy --agentic" and is completely interchangable in every other way. "goy" on the other hand, is an alias for shabbosgoy in one-shot, stateless mode, with no special flags.
-All 3 commands share the same entry point and configuration environment.
+As you will see, however, it is a lot more interesting than the average integration test, because the agent writing the tests is also the subject of those tests.
+We encourage you to follow along in your terminal and run these prompts yourself: see README.md to get started

 * STEP 1: Make the container and set it up, then install the tool from github *